this is a breakup album.

 the comedown at the end of different degrees of wrong that grows out of a backwards electric guitar part might be one of my favourite things i’ve done, ever, even though it’s maybe sixty seconds long at the most. i kind of wish i drew it out more, but it was one of those happy improvised accidents, and i didn’t want to force it to be any longer than it wanted to be.

-stutter steps is built around an improvised real-time loop created with the same crude methods used on the title track for SINGIN’ THE OESOPHAGUS TO SLEEP way back in 1999. fingers tapping a guitar, rubbing against themselves, tapping pant legs, and strumming strings create an evolving rhythmic bed that builds to a semi-dissonant wall of noise, but not before one of the more restrained and pensive-sounding songs here is constructed around it.
+stutter steps is built around an improvised real-time loop created with the same crude methods used on the title track for SINGIN’ THE OESOPHAGUS TO SLEEP way back in 1999. fingers tapping a guitar, rubbing against themselves, tapping pant legs, and strumming strings create an evolving rhythmic bed that fades away for a while, comes back, and builds to a semi-dissonant wall of noise, but not before one of the more restrained and pensive-sounding songs here is constructed around it.

 bring rain in case of fire uses a similar approach, but with different results. there’s a much more self-contained rhythm loop, a lot of different acoustic and electric guitar sounds floating around, and an atmosphere that gets closer to something like dream pop, with a bit of banjo picking and a backwards organ coda tossed into the mix (just because).

 even some of the songs that weren’t inspired by the relationship come off sounding like they were. a puppet playing possum is written from the perspective of a marionette who’s ignored and left to rot when its owner/manipulator is seduced by a newer, more impressive puppet. it didn’t occur to me that i was writing about a failed romance until after the fact.